mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 1. In the **Source**, search and add the ```MatlabWebappServerCloudStackSg``` security group.
 1. Click **Save Rules**.

+>**NOTE:** When using an existing license manager on an existing VPC, use the private IP address of the network license manager.
+You can find the private IP address in the *Outputs* tab of the existing network license manager deployment.

 ## What versions of MATLAB Runtime are supported?

 | Release | MATLAB Runtime | MATLAB Runtime | MATLAB Runtime | MATLAB Runtime |